 Curb Appeal

-In this installment we will go over what a potential Buyer is looking at when they see your homehusband_wife, either by driving by or looking at the pictures on the internet.
+, either by driving by or looking at the pictures on the internet.
 We are not going to get into the details of the actual work to be done, but will provide you with a general overview of the components of Curb Appeal.
 With this information you should be able to look at your home objectively and then decide how, when and the cost of getting the exterior in order.
 So, let’s dig in.

 The Walk About